browserengineering/book/book/html.md

 In reality, *all six* of these tags, except the doctype, are optional: browsers insert them automatically when the web page omits them.
-Let's insert implicit tags to our browser via a new `implicit_tags` function.
+Let's insert implicit tags in our browser via a new `implicit_tags` function.
 We'll want to call it in both `add_text` and `add_tag`:

 ``` {.python}